 Our system asks the customer a 1-to-10 satisfaction rating first.
 Customers rating 9 or 10 get a Google review link.
 Customers rating 7 or 8 get a "how could we have done better?" message.
 Customers rating 1 to 6 get escalated to the owner for personal follow-up and are NOT asked to leave a public review.

 This filter protects your star rating while still amplifying happy customers.
-Most businesses see their average star rating improve over time as the system runs, not degrade.
+Designed this way, the system tends to lift the average rating over time rather than erode it.

 What you get